Falanan/Onmyoji_Automation/README.md

 - Windows 10 21H2, Conda Python 3.9.13 environment.
 Intel i7-8550u, 16GB RAM, NVIDIA MX150

 # Analisis of Technology Used
 In this section, I will detail the idea of developing the script.
+Some of the steps might be useless and I'll keep improving it.
 ## Part 1: Challenge button detection

+### Button template processes
 Firstly, I took a screenshot of the waiting interface for two peolpe as a team, then crop the challenge button.
 ![](https://github.com/Falanan/Onmyoji_Automation/blob/main/Onmyoji_Automation_Script/pics/03-T.jpg?raw=true)